Batoon Has Served on Rebel Staff since 2012

 The Rebels (8-2) Prepare for SEC West Showdown at Arkansas Saturday

 Numerous Players Standing Out Early in Practice

 Wommack’s 2015 defense continued to be Landsharks throughout the season, intercepting 15 passes and returning four of them for touchdowns.
-The four pick-sixes tied a school record dating back to 1938.
+The four pick-sixes tied a school record that dates back to 1938.

-Guiding the Rebel linebackers, Wommack coached the team’s leading tackler, as sophomore DeMarquis Gates recorded 76 tackles.
-Despite starting just four games, Gates was a focal point in the middle of the Landshark defense.
-He was named SEC Defensive Player of the Week after posting a career-high 14 tackles in the Rebels’ Magnolia Bowl win over rival LSU.
+In his first year guiding the Rebel linebackers, Wommack coached the team’s leading tackler, sophomore DeMarquis Gates, who posted 76 stops.
+Despite starting just four games, he was a focal point in the heart of the Landshark defense.
+He was named SEC Defensive Player of the Week after posting a career-high 14 tackles in the Rebels’ Magnolia Bowl win over LSU.

 In 2014, Wommack directed an Ole Miss squad that led the nation in scoring defense (16.0 ppg) and fewest touchdowns allowed (24).
 With talent and high-flying energy at every level of the defense, the Rebels also led the SEC in interceptions (22), turnovers forced (32), tackles for loss (7.6/game) and opponent third-down conversion (33.0 percent).

 For the fourth time in his career, Wommack was a nominee for the Broyles Award, presented annually to the most outstanding assistant coach in college football.
 He also earned National Defensive Backs Coach of the Year honors from FootballScoop, along with Jason Jones.